pallupz/covid-vaccine-booking/README.md

 # COVID-19 Vaccination Slot Booking Script
 ## Update:
-### **We are getting all kinds of attention now - which I do not want to handle.
-So there won't be any additional commits to this project.
-It has been put on indefinite hold.**
+### **First up, a big thank you to everyone for supporting this project and building upon it!
+I'm glad we were able to help a lot of people through this.
+However, recently we have been attracting some unwanted attention - which is getting harder to handle.
+So unfortunately there won't be any additional commits to this project.
+This has been put on indefinite hold.**